Greenwashing In Sustainable Funds

 Why fund greenwashing happens

 Greenwashing happens when sustainability claims are exaggerated, vague, unsupported or misleading.
 In investment funds, the risk is partly structural.
-Different funds use different ESG ratings, exclusions, benchmarks, stewardship policies and impact definitions.
+Different funds use different ESG (environmental, social and governance) ratings, exclusions, benchmarks, stewardship policies and impact definitions.
 Two funds with similar names can own very different portfolios.

-The FCA's sustainability disclosure regime is designed to improve this, but investors still need to read beyond the title.
-The same logic applies to pension funds, where "responsible", "ethical", "green" and "ESG" can mean very different things; see our guide to green pension funds in the UK.
+The FCA (Financial Conduct Authority)'s sustainability disclosure regime is designed to improve this, but investors still need to read beyond the title.
+The same logic applies to pension funds, exchange-traded funds and large asset managers, where "responsible", "ethical", "green" and "ESG" can mean very different things; see our guides to comparing sustainable investment funds, green pension funds in the UK and BlackRock's sustainable investing role.

 1. Start with the fund objective